SpyderWeiss/themoviedb/README.md

 # Themoviedb
-This project contains basic Rest Assured testing for the themoviedb's API.
+This project contains a early implementation of the Rest Assured testing framework for the themoviedb's API.

+**Instructions**

 Make sure you go in and add the api key into the apiKey String value in the SharedResources class.